Hera: Emblems

 In Hellenistic imagery, Hera's chariot was pulled by peacocks, birds not known to Greeks before the conquests of Alexander.
 Alexander's tutor, Aristotle, refers to it as "the Persian bird."
-The peacock motif was revived in the Renaissance iconography that unified Hera and Juno, which European painters focused on.
-A bird that had been associated with Hera on an archaic level, where most of the Aegean goddesses were associated with "their" bird, was the cuckoo, which appears in mythic fragments concerning the first wooing of a virginal Hera by Zeus.
+The peacock motif was revived in the Renaissance iconography that unified Hera and Juno.
+A bird that had been associated with Hera on an archaic level, when most of the Aegean goddesses were associated with "their" bird, was the cuckoo, which appears in mythic fragments concerning the first wooing of a virginal Hera by Zeus.

 Her archaic association was primarily with cattle, as a Cow Goddess, who was especially venerated in "cattle-rich" Euboea.
 On Cyprus, very early archaeological sites contain bull skulls that have been adapted for use as masks (see Bull (mythology)).
 Her familiar Homeric epithet Boôpis, is always translated "cow-eyed".
 In this respect, Hera bears some resemblance to the Ancient Egyptian deity Hathor, a maternal goddess associated with cattle.
+Hera absorbed the cult of her heifer-priestess Io and may be related to the Vedic earth-goddess Prithvi.